What is conditioning for?

-- Be able to perform the most advanced techniques
+- Become able to perform the most advanced techniques (acrobatic, complex, etc.)

-- Be able to perform the basic techniques more effectively
+- Become able to perform the basic techniques more effectively (in terms of coordination, flow, etc.)

-- Better resist to opponent’s attacks (twists, impacts, etc.)
+- Better resist to opponent’s attacks (joints’ twists, impacts, etc.)

 - Achieve higher performance (power, speed, target reach, etc.)

-The types of conditioning that we will see are studied to:
+The various types of conditioning that we will see are studied to:

 - Increase strength